CUPZYY/CUPZYY/README.md

 - 📫 How to reach me: <br />
 Contact me via discord: `CUPZYY#8874`

+Also, yes I am the creator of backdoor machine. <br />
+I made it private simply because it's unethical and I originally made it for fun and just posted it on github just to kind of show what I've made not intending people actually using it maliciously.
+I will not give you it if you ask me :)

 You can visit my website at: <br />
 https://cupzyy.tk/